Box2D 3.1.0

 Shape-casts

 Shape-casts are similar to ray-casts.
 You can view a ray-cast as tracing a point along a line.
 A shape-cast allows you to trace a shape along a line.
-Since shapes can have rotation, you provide an origin transform instead of an origin point.
+Like the shape overlap query, the shape cast uses a b2ShapeProxy to represent an arbitrary shape.

 // This struct captures the closest hit shape